You started a blog, crafted stellar content, and waited for the traffic to start pouring in.

 10) Schedule Your Posts on Social Media + Delegate Tasks.

-The only reason us bloggers are able to appear to be present on social media 24-7 and have somewhat of a life is by scheduling our posts and delegating tasks where appropriate.
+The only reason bloggers are able to appear to be present on social media 24-7 and have somewhat of a life, is by scheduling our posts and delegating tasks where appropriate.

 It’s best to schedule your posts to trickle out throughout the day, not all at once.

-SEO (or Search Engine Optimization) is key if you want to grow your blog’s traffic.
+SEO (or Search Engine Optimization) is key if you want to grow your blog traffic.
+Pinterest and social media referral traffic sources are excellent – but you cannot beat organic traffic!

 Going into SEO in detail will be a whole blog post in itself, but there are a few ways you can up your game and start seeing some organic traffic.